cvick32/web-of-scholars/README.md

 - [ ] Make image from wikipedia page not look terrible in circle
 - [x] Scaling colors by number of connections (influenceColor) put back in images
 - [ ] Scaling size by number of connections (influenceSize)
+- [ ] Need to fix scraping to not get Doctoral Advisor entries